outofregs/Projects/README.md

 # Projects
-Welcome to my projects repository!
-Here, you'll find a collection of my ongoing work in various areas of programming and development.
-These projects mostly used in school projects and other similar functions.
-Feel free to use or modfy and of these projects however you see fit.
+# All the scripts in this repository are passion projects while I go to school.
+Some are funcionable and some are not.
+Most of the scripts are continuesly being updated with new concepts I am learning day by day.
+Feel free to try out or modify any of these scripts as you see fit.